Belleau Wood-Class Assault Transports

 History![]()

-Since the introduction of the LANCASTER class of 2205, the primary hulls of most Starfleet cruisers have contained all primary command stations, medical facilities, crew quarters, the entire fusion reactor/impulse drive assembly, and most life support machinery and weaponry.
+Since the introduction of the Lancaster class of 2205, the primary hulls of most Starfleet cruisers have contained all primary command stations, medical facilities, crew quarters, the entire fusion reactor/impulse drive assembly, and most life support machinery and weaponry.
 This self-contained functional and structural unit can be mated to a small engineering hull with a less powerful warp reactor and standard warp nacelles.
-Since the resulting ship has a lower displacement than the cruiser from which it was derived, performance at warp speeds are generally similar while that at sublight speeds is generally improved.
+Since the resulting ship has a lower displacement than the cruiser from which it was derived, performance at warp speeds is generally similar while that at sublight speeds is generally improved.
 However, since internal hull volume is decreased along with ships stores, research facilities, and complement, such ships are unable to perform the wide range of missions that a full-size cruiser can.
-Instead, these ship are usually designed for a single primary role, such as light shuttle carrier, frigate, armed transport, and cargo tug.
-Alternatively, the primary hull of the cruiser can be mated to a larger mission specific secondary hull, resulting in such types as heavy shuttle carriers, assault transports, and hospital ships.
+Instead, these ships are usually designed for a single primary role, such as light shuttle carrier, light cruiser, armed transport, and cargo tug.
+Alternatively, the primary hull of the cruiser can be mated to a larger mission-specific secondary hull, resulting in such types as heavy shuttle carriers, dreadnoughts, assault transports, and hospital ships.
 Because the secondary hull often carries a warp reactor at least equal in power to that of the cruiser, performance at warp is generally similar while sublight performance is generally worse unless a more powerful impulse drive unit is used.

-To increase primary hull volume, the BELLEAU WOOD class introduced a technique later used in the CONSTELLATION class exploratory cruisers of 2294.
+To increase primary hull volume, the Belleau Wood class introduced a technique later used in the Constellation-class (NCC-1974) explorer of 2270.
 The most dorsal and ventral decks of the primary hull were kept largely intact while two additional decks were placed in the center of the disc.
-These new decks effectively doubled the volume of the primary hull and provided space for enlarged cargo holds, training rooms, simulators (for both troops and pilots), armories, cargo bays, auxiliary shuttlecraft bays, command centers, and an enlarged sickbay capable of handling large numbers of battlefield casualties.
+These new decks effectively doubled the volume of the primary hull and provided space for enlarged cargo holds, training rooms, simulators (for both troops and pilots), armories, cargo bays, command centers, and an enlarged sickbay capable of handling large numbers of battlefield casualties.
 Most research facilities were removed.
+The large shuttlebay could handle 24 standard type-15 assault shuttlecraft, which could land a total of 1,000 Marines with light personal shielding or 500 Marines with mechanized armor in a single wave.

 A new 128-m-long secondary hull was designed to house the new assault shuttlecraft decks, including maintenance bays, workshops, storerooms, deuterium storage tanks, launch/recovery facilities, and pilot and trooper ready rooms.
-The launch and recovery facilities could handle 25 standard type 15 shuttlecraft (heavy assault), which could land a total of 1000 Marines with light personal shielding or 500 Marines with mechanized armor in a single wave.
-To clear space at the rear of the secondary hull, the matter/antimatter reactor assembly and antimatter storage bottles were moved forward under the connecting dorsal.
-To allow BELLEAU WOOD-class vessels to serve as assault command ships, a more powerful communications array was installed in the forward secondary hull to complement the enlarged combat command center in the primary hull.
+The aft shuttlebay held 5 type-13 heavy assault shuttlecraft, which carried the Marines' battle equipment.
+To clear space at the rear of the secondary hull, the matter/antimatter (M/AM) reactor assembly and antimatter storage bottles were moved forward under the connecting dorsal.
+To allow Belleau Wood-class vessels to serve as assault command ships, a more powerful communications array was installed in the forward secondary hull to complement the enlarged combat command center in the primary hull.

-Because the ships of the BELLEAU WOOD class were always to be accompanied by escorts, destroyers, and fighter/attack carriers and because orbital bombardment was to be performed by specialized arsenal ships (also known as fleet monitors) or heavy cruisers, only point-defense phasers were carried.
+Because the ships of the Belleau Wood class were always to be accompanied by escorts, destroyers, and fighter/attack carriers and because orbital bombardment was to be performed by specialized arsenal ships (also known as fleet monitors) or heavy cruisers, only point-defense phasers were carried.
 This weaponry was intended as the last line of defense against enemy torpedoes and fighters that had somehow penetrated the fleet's outer defensive sphere.

-Ships of the BELLEAU WOOD class took part in nearly all major Marine operations from their introduction in April 2230 until their retirement some 45 years later.
-Standard procedure was to have at least one BELLEAU WOOD class ship present at each operation so that shipborne landings could proceed should transporter-borne landings be impossible or otherwise delayed.
+Ships of the Belleau Wood class took part in nearly all major Marine operations from their introduction in April 2230 until their retirement some 45 years later.
+Standard procedure was to have at least one Belleau Wood-class ship present at each operation so that shipborne landings could proceed should transporter-borne landings be impossible or otherwise delayed.
 If shipborne landings were not required, the troopers were beamed down in standard fashion.
-Operations in which BELLEAU WOOD ships landed troops by assault shuttle included those at Lisyk VIII in 2232, Dantooine in 2241, and Theta Pegasi II in 2255.
-Because of their large complement of shuttlecraft and generous interior space, BELLEAU WOOD ships have also been involved in several planetary evacuations and relief operations (the New Venice colony in 2238 and Filassh-B III in 2261) when matter transport was considered too dangerous.
-The last BELLEAU WOOD-class ship in service, USS OKINAWA (NCC-1552), was retired in 2276.
+Operations in which Belleau Wood ships landed troops by assault shuttle included those at Lisyk VIII in 2232, Dantooine in 2241, and Theta Pegasi II in 2255.
+Because of their large complement of shuttlecraft and generous interior space, Belleau Wood ships have also been involved in several planetary evacuations and relief operations (the New Venice colony in 2238 and Filassh-B III in 2261) when matter transport was considered too dangerous.
+The last Belleau Wood-class ship in service, USS Okinawa (NCC-1552), was retired in 2276.

 Commissioned Ships![]()